hallowauth/hallow/README.md

 | `HALLOW_CERT_VALIDITY_DURATION` | Duration that Certifciates issued by Hallow are valid for, in Go `time.Duration` syntax (`1h`, `20s`).
 Default is `30m` |
 | `HALLOW_ALLOWED_KEY_TYPES` | Space delimied list of supported ssh key types (default set is a sensible default of `ecdsa-sha2-nistp256`, `ecdsa-sha2-nistp384`, `ecdsa-sha2-nistp521`, `ssh-ed25519` |

+## Security considerations

+To get the most value out of Hallow, only give people the right to interact with Hallow via a [role which is assumed with MFA](https://medium.com/starting-up-security/securing-local-aws-credentials-9589b56a0957).
+This gets you MFA for SSH.

+Generate a fresh private key for every certificate.
+This reduces the damage that can be caused by a disclosed private key to the lifetime of the certificate.

+Hallow does not need to be run in the same AWS account as the rest of your infrastructure.